Paul Verlaine

 What do you want of me, playful one?

-What do you wish, slight vague refrain
+What do you wish, slight vague burden

 Drifting now, dying, towards the window